RNFS/youtube-downloader/README.md

   and we have secondary files which are requirements.txt and README.md
 ## project.py
-  this file has the source code of the project, I have implemented in this file only functions I didn't use any classes, and it imports two third-party libraries
+  this file has the source code of the project, I have implemented in this file only functions I didn't implemented any classes, and it imports two third-party libraries
 * pytube
 * argparse
-  and two built-in libraries
+  __and two built-in libraries__
 * re
 * import sys

-  in this file we have 5 functions
+ __in this file we have 5 functions__
 * __main__: which just calls the right function for downloading either a video or audio file
 * __cli__: for__ parsing the command line arguments and it returns a dictionary including the option chosen
 * __option__: for parsing the data received from the youtube API and returning the quality options available